-5. t theory shows that
+5 .
+Scapegoa t theory shows that

 a.
 Subordinate groups blame dominant groups for their problems.

 b.
 Dominant groups blame subordinate groups for their problems.

 c.
 Some people are predisposed to prejudice.

 d.
 All of the above.

-8.2 .
-Stereoty pes, Prejudice, and Discrimination
+8.2.
+Stereotypes, Prejudice, and Discrimination

-6. 6.
-Stereotypes can be based on
+6. Stereotyn pes can be based on

-Race.
+= Race.

-b.
 Ethnicity.

 c.
 Gender.

 d.
 All of the above.

-7. 7.
+7 7.
 What is discrimination?

-Biased thoughts against an individual or group
+• Biased thoughts against an individual or group

 b.
 Biased actions against an individual or group

 c.
 Belief that a race different from yours is inferior

 d.
 Another word for stereotyping

-8. A Caucasian in Canada will probably deal with authority Images of the same of This is an example of ian in Canada will probably deal with authority Images of the same category as them.
+8. 3.
+A Caucasian in Canada will probably deal with authority Images of the same category This is an example of

 a.
 Intersection theory

 b.
 Conflict theory

 c.
 White privilege

 d.
 Multiculturalism

-9. accented edy Gonzales Loonie Toons cartoon character (a small Mexican speaking heavily English, wearing a big sombrero) is an example of Intersection theory
+9. The Spec edy Gonzales Loonie Toons cartoon character (a small Mexican speaking heavily English, wearing a big sombrero) is an example of

+Intersection theory

 b.
 Stereotyping

 c.
 Interactionist view

+8.3.
+Intergrou up Relations and the Management of Diversity

-10. Which in tergroup relation displays the least tolerance?
+10. ntergroup relation displays the least tolerance?

 a.
 Segregation

 b.
 Assimilation

 c.
 Genocide

 d.
 Expulsion

 11. What do ctrine justified legal segregation in the American South?

 a.
 Jim Crow

 b.
 Plessey v.
 Ferguson

 c.
 De jure

 d.
 Separate but equal

-12. 12.
-What intergroup relationship is represented by the "mosaic" metaphor?
+12. What int ergroup relationship is represented by the "mosaic" metaphor?

 a.
 Assimilation

 b.
 Pluralism

 c.
 Expulsion

 d.
 Segregation

-13. 3.
+13. 13.
 Assimilation is represented by the metaphor.

+a.
 Melting pot

 b.
 Mosaic

 c.
 Salad bowl

 d.
 Separate but equal

 8.4.
 Racism and Discrimination in Canada

-14. 14.
-What makes aboriginal Canadians unique as a subordinate group in Canada?
+14. What ma akes aboriginal Canadians unique as a subordinate group in Canada?

-a.
 They are the only group that experienced expulsion.

 b.
 They are the only group that was segregated.

 c.
 They are the only group that was enslaved.

 d.
 They are the only group that did not come here as immigrants.

 15. Which su abordinate group is often referred to as the "model minority?"